rundexter/documentation/source/includes/_sdk.md

 ---------|--------|-----------
 pattern | true |  A string pattern found in the key you want to delete

-Remove a key from rundexter.com that you no longer want to have access to the Dexter deployment servers.
+Remove a key from Dexter.
 The provided pattern can exist anywhere in the key, or it can be the entire key.
-Use the list_keys command if you need to figure out a good pattern to use, or pass in your machine name if you think it's unique.
+Use the `dexter list_keys` to view your keys.

 ### dexter list_keys